cynthiapinedoh79/Project2js/README.md

 1. **Easily Access and Submit IRS Form 1040**
    - Fill out and submit the IRS Form 1040 through a simple and secure on-site form.
-   - Save progress if needed and return to the form later.

 2. **View Helpful Financial Comparisons for Smarter Decisions**
    - Quickly review side-by-side comparisons such as **LLC vs. S-Corp** structures with graphics.